wuxxin/machine-bootstrap/NOTES.md

 ### next

-### bugs
-+ ubuntu: non-blocking: phase install: reboot: rpool busy (can not export rpool)
-    + lvm-root busy (Logical volume vg0/lvm-root contains a filesystem in use)

 ### features
++ make connect.sh ssh client not connect to ecsda server
++ storage-unmount.sh implement [--ignore-fail]
 + copy and parse locale.yaml in bootstrap-2-*
 + extend: connect.sh --unsafe for extra safety for encryption key
     + checks after connecting if gatewaydev is different, or cpuid is different, aborts if emulated